 - Aria – This is a good casino for playing slots.
 It has one of the largest slot-machine floors on the Vegas Strip.

-- MGM Grand – This can be a great option for inexperienced gamblers.
+- MGM Grand – This can be a great option for inexperienced gamblers and roulette.

 - Bellagio – This is a good casino for those interested in playing poker.